Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Introduction

-\emph{Remarks:} When $p_{it}=1\, \forall (i,t)\in E$ this is exactly the Perturbed-Greedy algorithm of Aggarwal et al.\ \cite{goel}, shown to be $(1-1/e)$ competitive for the deterministic case.
-Additionally, the algorithm is adaptive as it takes into account the outcome (success/failure) of every match (refer \cite{deb,mehta} for detailed discussions on adaptivity/non-adaptivity). \begin{theorem} For decomposable probabilities $p_{it}=p_ip_t\, \forall (i,t)\in E$, Algorithm \ref{rank} is $(1-1/e)$ competitive against offline (both clairvoyant and fully offline).
-This is the best possible competitive ratio guarantee. \end{theorem} Note that the case of decomposable probabilities (with otherwise arbitrary magnitudes) includes the case of identical probabilities $p_{it}=p\, \forall (i,t)\in E$, for which \cite{deb} showed that there is no $0.621<(1-1/e)$ competitive algorithm when comparing with $OPT(LP)$.
-In contrast, Theorem \ref{maint} shows that one can achieve a guarantee of $(1-1/e)$ when comparing against offline.
-To show this result we need to address the hurdle with existing techniques (outlined in Section \ref{prelim}) and get a tighter bound on offline.
-In particular, for comparing against clairvoyant benchmark we introduce a novel and intuitive path based program that has a constraint for every possible sample path instance of the stochastic reward process, along with constraints that enforce the independence of clairvoyant's decisions from the future outcomes on the sample path.
-Then, we establish a form of weak duality such that feasible solution to these dual constraints gives us a proof of competitiveness.
-To construct a feasible solution we use a path based generalization of the natural construction in \cite{devanur}.
+Our first result establishes the best possible guarantee of $(1-1/e)$ for a special case of online matching with stochastic rewards where every edge probability is \emph{decomposable} i.e., is a product of two terms corresponding to each of the two vertices\footnote{Note that similar special cases have been considered in other online matching settings.
+For instance, \cite{charikar} consider a deterministic online matching problem where each edge has a weight $w_{it}$ and the goal is find a matching with maximum total weight.
+They consider the special case where $w_{it}=w_i\times w_{t},\, \forall (i,t)\in E$, and give a $(1-1/e)$ competitive algorithm for this setting.}. \begin{theorem} For decomposable probabilities $p_{it}=p_ip_t\, \forall (i,t)\in E$, Algorithm \ref{rank} is $(1-1/e)$ competitive against offline (both clairvoyant and fully offline).
+This is the best possible competitive ratio guarantee. \end{theorem} Algorithm \ref{rank} computes a randomly perturbed per-unit reward for every resource and makes each match with the goal of maximizing the expected perturbed reward from the match.
+The algorithm is formally presented in Section \ref{sec:decomp}.
+Observe that the case of decomposable probabilities (with otherwise arbitrary magnitudes) includes the case of identical probabilities $p_{it}=p\, \forall (i,t)\in E$, for which \cite{deb} showed that there is no $0.621<(1-1/e)$ competitive algorithm when comparing with $OPT(LP)$.
+Theorem \ref{maint} establishes that this upper bound is largely due to the limitations of the expectation LP benchmark (see Section \ref{sec:badLP}).
+To obtain a tighter bound on offline we introduce a novel and intuitive path based program.
+In contrast to the expectation LP, this program has a constraint for every possible sample path instance of the stochastic reward process, along with constraints that enforce the independence of offline's decisions from the outcome of stochastic reward.
+This allows us to achieve the best possible guarantee of $(1-1/e)$ with a natural generalization of an algorithm from deterministic online matching.